vonMort/Dark-Times/README.md

 #### Can you add support for mod X/Y?

-I am open to considering requests for adding support for other mods.
+I'm open to considering requests for adding support for other mods.
 Please open a request on Github or leave a comment below with your suggestion.

 #### Hey thats nice work!
-Can i help you?
+Can I help you?

 Thank you for your interest in my mod!
 I am always happy to receive feedback and suggestions.
-However, please note that i reserve the right to make decisions on the direction and priorities of development.
-If you would like to contribute to the project, please reach out to me with your ideas and i will see how we can work together.
+However, please note that I reserve the right to make decisions on the direction and priorities of development.
+If you would like to contribute to the project, please reach out to me with your ideas and I will see how we can work together.

 ## Acknowledgements

 I would like to express my gratitude to the following individuals and communities for their support and contributions to this project:

  - [Ludeon Studios](https://ludeon.com/blog/): For creating one of the best games i saw in my life for now.
- - [Annehilator](https://steamcommunity.com/id/annehilator): For providing ncie, handcrafted graphics and being a great tester.
+ - [Annehilator](https://steamcommunity.com/id/annehilator): For providing nice, handcrafted graphics and being a great tester.

 I would also like to thank the Rimworld modding community for providing a platform for creativity and innovation, and for helping me bring my ideas to life.
-Finally, i am grateful to the developers of Rimworld for creating such a fantastic game that continues to inspire us every day.
+Finally, I'm grateful to the developers of Rimworld for creating such a fantastic game that continues to inspire us every day.

 ## License